 systemd is an init system that has been widely adopted by many Linux distributions, so the chances are very good that you already have it installed (because you are using Linux, right?).
 And, if not, it’s just an install away.

 systemdhas been highly controversial within the Linux community.
-Some people feel that it doesn’t subscribe to the Unix philosophy.
-Benno Rice, FreeBSD committer and Core Team member, has a presentation on
+I’m not going to get into it here, but long story short, many people feel that it doesn’t subscribe to the Unix philosophy.
+I think they have a good point, and if you’re not using

 systemd-nspawn is a utility that ships with

 systemd, so most Linux users will have it “out-of-the-box” with most standard installations (if not present on your system, simply download the